 Professor Helen Cassaday has expertise in the fields of psychopharmacology, behavioural neuroscience and experimental psychology.
 Her research focuses on the underlying biology of associative learning processes which are fundamental to normal cognition.
 This line of research requires the use of laboratory rodents.
 The animal learning theories and behavioural procedures are also translated to mental health conditions in which associative processes are disordered.
 Her students have established associative learning procedures suitable for use with human participants, for example to test participants who have received a diagnosis of schizophrenia, Tourette syndrome or ADHD.
 The majority of recent publications are open access or available via the university repository (Nottingham e-Prints).
-Earlier articles are available as pdfs via her personal web page -http://www.psychology.nottingham.ac.uk/staff/hjc/
+Earlier articles listed on her personal webpage are available on request.

-Helen is Associate Editor for the Quarterly Journal of Experimental Psychology and has extensive reviewing experience for a wide variety of journals (e.g. Behavioral Neuroscience, Journal of Psychopharmacology, Psychiatry Research, Psychopharmacology).
-She also reviews applications to a range of funding bodies (e.g. BBSRC, ESRC, MRC, the Wellcome Trust).
-She has previously served on a number of BBSRC panels and presently attends the Bioscience for Health Strategy Panel.
-She also sits on the British Psychological Society Research Board and Ethics Committee, as Responsibility Holder for Animal Welfare in Psychology.
-She has been appointed to sub-panel 4 (Psychology, Psychiatry and Neuroscience) for REF 2021 (assessment phase).
+Helen has served as an Associate Editor for the Quarterly Journal of Experimental Psychology and has extensive reviewing experience for a wide variety of journals (e.g. Behavioral Neuroscience, Journal of Psychopharmacology, Psychiatry Research, Psychopharmacology).
+She reviews applications to a range of funding bodies (e.g. BBSRC, ESRC, MRC, the Wellcome Trust).
+She has also served on a number of BBSRC panels, most recently the Bioscience for Health Strategy Panel.
+She sat on the British Psychological Society Research Board and Ethics Committee, as Responsibility Holder for Animal Welfare in Psychology.
+She was appointed to sub-panel 4 (Psychology, Psychiatry and Neuroscience) for REF 2021 (assessment phase).

 Within UoN Psychology, Helen is past Chair of the Equality and Diversity (People and Culture) Committee Co-Chair.
 She is now Director of Research and a member of the REF Working Group.